 7th St./Metro Center

 This station is the eastern terminus of the Expo Line, located in Downtown L.A.’s Financial District at the corner of 7th Street and Flower Street.
 The station’s official name is 7th St./Metro Center/Julian Dixon, commemorating the late Congressman’s role in obtaining federal funding that enabled construction of the Metro Rail stations.
 Besides the Expo Line, the station is served by the light rail Blue Line, the heavy rail Red Line and Purple Line, as well as numerous bus routes.
-Numerous food and drink options are within walking distance, such as BS Taqueria, Little Sister, Mas Malo, Sugarfish, Bottega Louie, Faith & Flower, Seven Grand and Honeycut.
+A wide range of food and drink options are within walking distance, such as Little Sister, Sugarfish, Bottega Louie, Faith & Flower, Seven Grand and Brack Shop Tavern.
 Shopping options include FIGat7th and Whole Foods Market.

 Nearby accommodations include the InterContinental Downtown L.A., The NoMad, O Hotel, The Standard, the Westin Bonaventure and the Los Angeles Athletic Club.

-For dining, Broken Spanish, The Palm and BottleRock are all within walking distance of the Pico Station.
+For dining, Barcito, The Palm, Broken Spanish, and El Cholo are all within walking distance of the Pico Station.
 The numerous food and drink options at L.A.
-LIVE include Fleming's Prime Steakhouse, Katsuya, Rosa Mexicano, Tom's Urban, Triple 8 China Bar & Grill, and the Yard House.
-Ford's Filling Station is located in the lobby of the JW Marriott, while Wolfgang Puck's WP24 offers spectacular city views from the top of The Ritz-Carlton, Los Angeles.
+LIVE include Fleming's Prime Steakhouse, Katsuya, Rosa Mexicano, Shaquille's, Tom's Urban, and the Yard House.
+Glance Restaurant is located in the lobby of the JW Marriott, while Wolfgang Puck's WP24 offers spectacular city views from the top of The Ritz-Carlton, Los Angeles.

 This station is located on the east side of Flower Street, adjacent to the 110 Freeway, just south of 23rd Street.
 This station serves the North University Park neighborhood to the south of Downtown L.A.
 It’s within walking distance of two colleges - L.A.
 Trade Tech College and Mount St. Mary's College - as well as Los Angeles Orthopedic Hospital and St. John's Episcopal Cathedral.
 The station's art was created by artist Christofer C. Dierdorff.
 Entitled The Intimacy of Place, the installation features photographs of the fronts and backs of heads, creating a “sea of faces” that depicts a broad cultural mix of individuals who define life in and around the 23rd Street Station.